 State Laws Against Cyberbullying

 Many states have adopted anti-bullying laws to protect students.
 Many of these laws also reference cyberbullying or electronic harassment.
-A school bullying attorney can help you understand whether your state’s laws can be applied to your child’s situation.
+An attorney that handles school bullying can help you understand whether your state’s laws can be applied to your child’s situation.

 Your child’s school district or school may also have its own policy against bullying and cyberbullying.

 Who Can I Sue for Cyberbullying?

 Depending on your situation, you may be able to file a cyberbullying lawsuit against one or more of the following parties:

 - Parents of bullies responsible for inflicting harm on your child

 You can read more about school liability for bullying here.

 The best way to determine whether you can sue for cyberbullying is to speak to an attorney experienced in bullying cases.
 If your child sustained mental or physical injuries, or took his or her own life after being cyberbullied, reach out to the attorneys at Grant & Eisenhofer P.A.

 Discuss Your Situation With an Attorney Experienced in Handling Cyberbullying Cases